clemens33/pytemplate/README.md

 # python project template

-This is a template project for python based on poetry, pre-commit, pytest and many other tools.
+This is a lightweight template project for python based on poetry, pre-commit, pytest and many other tools.
+All tool configuration is done within [pyproject.toml](pyproject.toml) and [pre-commit-config.yaml](pre-commit-config.yaml).

 ## [poetry](https://python-poetry.org/)

 The following will create the virtual environment within the project directory in .../my-project/.venv.
-This allows vscode to find the virtual environment.
+This allows vscode natively to find the virtual environment.

 ```
 poetry config virtualenvs.in-project true